hannahismael/hugo-website/content/books/book1/index.md

 - How can multilateral and multistakeholder governance models be leveraged to promote open-source AI and public-interest technology on a global scale, given the differing preferences of Western nations (favoring multistakeholderism) and developing countries (favoring multilateral fora)?

-- In what ways can regional anxieties—such as the EU’s focus on digital sovereignty and regulatory exportation, and the US’s emphasis on national security and innovation dominance—be aligned with broader global AI governance frameworks to ensure cohesive international policy development?
+- In what ways can regional anxieties, such as the EU’s focus on digital sovereignty and regulatory exportation, and the US’s emphasis on national security and innovation dominance, be aligned with broader global AI governance frameworks?

 - What strategies can be employed to optimize influence and legitimacy within multilateral fora, particularly when navigating tensions around input legitimacy (formal decision-making processes) versus outcome legitimacy (demonstrated ability to achieve stated goals) in the evolving AI governance landscape?